vadym-serdiuk/hotel_task/README.md

 The API is created with Django REST Framework - add-on for Django framework.

-Database - Postgres
+Database - Postgres.
+I choose it because it is the best of the free Open Source multi-platform SQL databases.
+Django supports it in the ORM on a good level.
+Amazon has special service to store and scale databases in Postgres.
+It can be used for small projects as well as for quite big projects, required replication and sharding.

-Project uses Docker and Docker compose and can be run in local developer's environment and remote hosting as well.
+Project uses Docker and Docker-compose and can be run in local developer's environment and any remote hosting as well.

 You need not install and configure postgres as it is part of Docker-compose environment